View Rusty Chambers's Obituary on www.swtimes.com/ and share memories

 Rusty Chambers

+Rusty Lee Chambers was born Dec.
+5, 1989, in Fort Smith to Helen Christella (Grantham) Chambers and Randy Lee Chambers and passed away June 13, 2019, in Fort Smith.
+He was married to Samantha Rebecca Lyn Ramalho.
+He was a motor man and Derrickhand in the oil field.
+He was of the Pentecostal faith.
+Rusty was a good dad and great son.

-He is survived by his wife, Sam; a daughter, Remi Chambers of the home; a son, Randy Chambers of the home; his parents, Chris and Randy Chambers of Muldrow; a sister, Brandy Chambers of Muldrow; and two brothers, Joseph Buchannon of Heavener and Randall Chambers of Arkoma.
+He is survived by his wife, Sam of the home; daughter, Remi Lyn Chambers of the home; son, Randy Luke Chambers of the home; a child on the way; his parents, Randy and Chris Chambers of Muldrow; sister, Brandy Chambers of Muldrow; and two brothers, Joseph Buchannon of Heavener and Randall Chambers of Arkoma.